 The wonders of artificial intelligence are revealed again, as Eyenuk Inc develops a system that could be on par, let alone exceed, a clinical expert’s judgement in spotting diabetic retinopathy.
 With some incredible statistics from early testing, the system looks promising in addressing the current shortcomings in healthcare when it comes to under-staffing and misdiagnosis.

-Depression can be much more simply bouts of sadness and hopelessness, it can be a harrowing abyss that leaves its victims with nothing but a persistent despondency throughout everyday life.
+Depression is much more than simple bouts of sadness and hopelessness, it can be a harrowing abyss that leaves its victims with nothing but a persistent despondency throughout everyday life.
 Hence, it is important that depression is clinically diagnosed and treated to give patients the best possible chance of recovering, learn how artificial intelligence can help diagnose depression with speed and ease.

 AI technology is continuously benefiting the medical field far beyond what have people imagined.
 It does not stop there.
 Read about how companies, including Facebook, plan to use AI to help people battle mental illness.

 Babylon Health, a start up based primarily in the UK, hopes to widen the accessibility of healthcare in the greater world through the opportunities that artificial intelligence based systems provide.
 With significant support with giants such as Centene investing into their rapidly growing business, read on to see why Babylon Health could potentially become the ‘next big thing’ for healthcare.

 The NHS has just been granted £250 million in a bid to set up an artificial intelligence lab, that will be under supervision by the newly formed NHSX organisation who aims to oversee the digital implementation of technology into the NHS.
 Read on to see how your local hospital could change under the glorious allure of AI!